Pop-up Puppet How To: A Step-by-Step Guide (that you can follow even if you’re not crafty!)

 We had a crafternoon at my son’s school this week.
 Lynn Fain’s second and third graders joined Debi Blair’s fourth graders.
 The door between the two classrooms stayed open and both rooms were set up for fun.
-With some hot chocolate and caramel apples thrown in.
+With hot chocolate and caramel apples thrown in.

 The holiday crafts ranged from snow globes to pine cone owls to making a pop-up puppet.